Disease Guide ·Hip Dysplasia ·2026

 Bilateral Exclusions

-Some insurers treat bilateral hip dysplasia (both hips) as a single condition with one deductible.
-Others treat each hip separately, doubling your deductible.
-Read the fine print on bilateral condition clauses — it can mean a difference of hundreds of dollars.
+Some insurers treat bilateral hip dysplasia as a single condition (one deductible).
+Others treat each hip separately, doubling deductibles.
+Check bilateral clauses carefully - can differ by hundreds of dollars.

 🇺🇸 US Pet Insurance Guide